JuliaGizmos/Escher.jl/README.md

 This package is not ready for mainstream use.
 However, if you want to help develop this package, use the following instructions to get started:

-Currently Canvas works with Julia v0.3.
+Currently Escher works with Julia v0.3.

 _In a Julia REPL_